magento/devdocs-mbi/docs/export-api.md

 Creates a new export with the exact same parameters as the specified export.
 If you specify the `name` parameter, the new export will be assigned its value.
 ​
 {:.bs-callout-info}
-Modifying the start and end time parameters is no longer supported.
+The API no longer supports modifying the start and end time parameters.
 ​
 **Endpoint:**
 ​